GhanshyamVerma/Disease-Diagnosis-Assistants/README.md

 1. Download the provided R code, gene expression datasets and knowledge graph, and keep them in the same folder.
 2. Open the terminal
 3. Go to the folder where you downloaded all the code and datasets
-4. Run SCADDx using this commond:
+4. Run SCADDx using this command:
 ```
 R CMD BATCH SCADDx.R
 ```
-5. Run LOADDx using this commond:
+5. Run LOADDx using this command:
 ```
 R CMD BATCH LOADDx.R
 ```
+These command will create a .Rout (output) file in the same folder.
+This .Rout file will contain all the results.